eternitywall/blog.eternitywall.com/about.md

 This is the official blog of [Eternity Wall](http://eternitywall.it).

 We are gonna comment and give important news about the service on the page of this blog.
-You can contact us at anything @eternitywall.it
+You can send us an email, at anything @eternitywall.it

 If you want to receive most important news directly in your inbox, subscribe: